 Things that tiny does support include:

-• most set.
-Ones that don’t exist don’t seem to throw an error from vimrc
+set.
+Ones that don’t exist don’t seem to throw an error from vimrc mapand variants, though what is mapped might not work when calledaugroupandautocmd, though events may not work right- some

-• colorscheme works, though no color schemes are installed.
-If I use one of the standard vim color scheme files, I get an error because of the let in them
+filetype.filetype plugin indent oncaused errors for me colorschemeworks, though no color schemes are installed.
+If I use one of the standard vim color scheme files, I get an error because of theletin themifstructures and any syntax in them are basically ignored

 I went through and if’d the erroring stuff in my vimrc and now am able to get a tiny vim with at least some of my settings.
 I haven’t thoroughly tested this, and would most likely install regular vim on any machine I’m using long enough to install my dotfiles on anyway.
 This was just a quick fix for those rare cases where I’m in vim.tiny.